Monday 20th November, 2017

 2-5pm and 6-9pm, Royal College of Nursing, 20 Cavendish Square, W1G 0RN

 A lost necklace received as a gift from a loved one, a stash of photographs found in a dusty attic… What objects are you emotionally attached to, and what feelings do they conjure up?
 Explore your emotions and how they are shaped by the objects around you at this drop-in event at the Royal College of Nursing, run by the Centre for the History of the Emotions as part of the Being Human Festival.
-Map your emotional London, add your emotional talismans to our display and explore your emotions and how they are shaped by objects through a series of drop-in activities.
+Find out about gut feelings, add your emotional talismans to our display and explore your emotions and how they are shaped by objects through a series of drop-in activities.
 Attend short talks covering everything from fetishes to the hidden objects found in houses.
 This event will run in two sessions: 2-5pm and 6-9pm (talks in the evening only).
 Booking is essential and available on the Being Human website.

 Do you carry an object with you that has emotional meaning?
 Or did you have a comfort blanket or similar item as a child?
-Bring it with you and we’ll photograph it for our picture wall.
+Bring it with you and we’ll photograph it for our picture wall or you can write a description on a parcel tag for our display.
 Learn about East End folklorist Edward Lovett and his collection of charms and amulets.

 Signs of Life: emotional objects